cairis-platform/cairis-ui/README.md

 ### Development and unit testing support

 If you're developing for CAIRIS, you can use the cairis_test_default database to avoid authentication.
-To do this:
+To do this, you should add a .env.development file to the cairis-ui root directory.
+In this file, you should set the following environment variables:

-1. Manually set the IP address of your CAIRIS server in store/index.js.
+VUE_APP_TEST_SESSION=test
-2. Set the session in store/index.js to 'test'.
+VUE_APP_TEST_CAIRIS_SERVER=<CAIRIS server hostname or IP address>